 A stitch in time becomes more important when the subject is a parachute.
 In the Second World War, this RCAF Women’s Division member repairs a parachute on her sewing machine.
 The parachutes had to be regularly inspected and mended, and properly packed so they would open when the rip cord was pulled.
 To read my earlier post about the importance of keeping the parachutes in good working order, click here: Chute Girls.

 At RCAF Station Winnipeg, WDs repair the fabric-covered aircraft parts.
 It looks like they are actually stitching up the tears by hand.
 The aircraft used back then seemed shockingly flimsy.

 Painting the aircraft, too, was a job easily and efficiently performed by women.
 For the dirty work, they were allowed to wear one-piece coveralls.

 Finally, women didn’t just paint and repair the exteriors — they also worked as aircraft mechanics.
 Here is a WD getting under the aircraft to fix a problem that might have cost a pilot his life.
 She appears to be wearing the hated cotton lisle stockings and black oxford shoes that were part of every uniform.

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
-This image dated March 17, 1945 -- seventy-two years ago this week -- shows a member of the RCAF Women's Division carrying a supply of bullets.
-She wouldn't use them herself, but she is probably delivering them to an aircrew.
+This image shows a member of the RCAF Women’s Division carrying a supply of bullets.
+She wouldn’t use them herself, but she is delivering them to an aircrew.
 The bright yellow aircraft mean that this was an air training base somewhere in Canada.
-To see my collection of Star Weekly covers, click: Star Weekly At War and scroll to the bottom.
+To see my collection of Star Weekly covers, click: Star Weekly At War.